 Technical and Financial Assistance:

-The agencies of the Development Cabinet provide expertise and assistance, as well as funding, to those who would like to plan, design, regulate, invest, and/or build smart growth/smart energy.
+Agencies provide expertise and assistance, as well as funding, to those who would like to plan, design, regulate, invest, and/or build smart growth/smart energy.
 Programs and staff from throughout state government have the expertise and ability to provide technical assistance to those interested in economic development, housing, energy, environment, transportation, and other areas.
-Providing communities with assistance to redraft their land use regulations is particularly important to achieving the Administration's smart growth goals.
+Providing communities with assistance to redraft their land use regulations is particularly important to achieving the Commonwealth's smart growth goals.

 Smart Growth / Smart Energy Toolkit:

 This Smart Growth/Smart Energy Toolkit is a focal point for state technical assistance efforts.
 The 22 modules in the Toolkit provide communities the information that they need to understand whether a particular zoning techniques is suited to realization of their goals, and to adopt regulations that have been adapted to their unique circumstance.